kirkbyers/vanilla-spa/README.md

 ##Intro

-The purpose of this project is to create and share static articles without client-side dependencies.
+The purpose of this project is an excercise in creating and sharing static articles without client-side dependencies.

-This project It is highly opininated.
 Posts are originally writen in markdown, and stored in `src/markdown`.
 They are then converted to html when ready for publication.
 The resulting html is moved to `src/posts`, and is displayed when navigated to `baseurl.com/{:post-name}`.